AbhiShake1/json_renderer/README.md

 );
 ```

-*note that you can decide the schema yourself while creating the plugin widget*
+*note that you can decide the schema yourself while creating custom plugins*

 ### plugins